open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 #### Enums

-Enums are a special type of Path that gets interpreted during parsing and converted to an `int64`. **The interpretation of an Enum is NOT implemented by the TQL.** Instead, the user must provide a `EnumParser` that the TQL can use to interpret the Enum.
+Enums are uppercase identifiers that get interpreted during parsing and converted to an `int64`. **The interpretation of an Enum is NOT implemented by the TQL.** Instead, the user must provide a `EnumParser` that the TQL can use to interpret the Enum.
 The `EnumParser` returns an `int64` instead of a function, which means that the Enum's numeric value is retrieved during parsing instead of during execution.

 Within the grammar Enums are always used as `int64`.
 As a result, the Enum's symbol can be used as if it is an Int value.